Return to Interdisciplinary Programs list.

-Director: Peter J. Mehl, Associate Dean, College of Liberal Arts
+Director: P. Mehl (PhD), Associate Dean, College of Liberal Arts

 The College of Liberal Arts offers a degree program in Interdisciplinary Liberal Studies.
 This program requires a foundation of core liberal studies courses and provides an opportunity for students to focus on a specific area of interdisciplinary studies or to design an individualized focus for interdisciplinary study consistent with the principles of liberal education.
 The program emphasizes the liberal arts as a broad area of human inquiry and the mastery of a specific area of interdisciplinary inquiry.
 Students who major in Interdisciplinary Liberal Studies will synthesize the insights and methods of several different disciplines, focus on the cultivation of the arts of inquiry, and expand their power to communicate and reason.